shahnawaz-ror/IterableEventNotifier/README.md

 ## Testing
 ### RSpec
 Spec is used for testing.
-Run the test suite with:
+Run the test suite with.
 `rspec`
 ### Rubocop
 RuboCop is configured to maintain code quality.
+Run RuboCop with.
-Run RuboCop with `rubocop -A`
+`rubocop -A`

 ## Conclusion